Why I don’t worry about competition.

 Specifically, focus your time on your own business, and not other people’s.

-Try making a list of everything that you believe makes an “ideal” early career researcher.
-All the things that would make someone really attractive to grant agencies, employers, and collaborators.
+Make a list of everything that you believe makes an “ideal” researcher.
+All the things that would make someone really attractive to funding agencies, employers, and collaborators.
 You can even ask your mentors or senior colleagues what types of things they look for that are relevant to your particular field.
+It might help to check out the CVs of people who are really successful or those you look up to.

-Voila – you’ve just created a to do list for yourself.
-Its going to take time and energy to complete this list, and that’s good!
-Once you change the definition of how you’re spending your time (i.e. focusing on your own stuff and not obsessing over other people!) you will be putting your energy to good use.
+Voila – you’ve just created a to do list for yourself 🙂 It will take time and energy to complete this list, and that’s good!
+Once you change the definition of how you’re spending your time (i.e. focusing on your own stuff and not obsessing over other people!), energy is being put to good use.

-Your colleagues are not your competitors, but treating them that way will shortly turn them into one.
+Colleagues are not competitors, but treating them that way will shortly turn them into one.
 Instead, recognise that your colleagues are an untapped resource of knowledge, support and opportunity.
 You will achieve a lot more by working together, and there is plenty to go around for everyone.

 For example, when you are overwhelmed and have too much to do, can you work together or delegate to your peers?
 Maybe this particular item is more relevant to them, than to you.

 Relationships are all about giving and taking, so if you could start to give a little, your colleagues will likely return the favour and you will develop a great relationship over time.
-Remember that you might all be PhD students right now, but some day, you’re all going to be PIs or CEOs of successful organisations 🙂
+Remember that you might all be early career rearchers right now, but some day, you’re all going to be PIs or CEOs of successful organisations 🙂

 But, won’t sharing information hurt me?